How Does Open Adoption Work?

 - Staying open-minded and flexible as needs and feelings change

-- Making your open adoption plan with an experienced, trusted, adoption agency who will be there for you both now and in the future
+- Make your open adoption plan with an experienced, trusted adoption agency like Adoption Choices of Arizona.
+We will be there for you both now and in the future.

+When a pregnant woman decides to place a baby for adoption, she has options within the adoption framework.
 There is no right or wrong way to make an open adoption plan.
-There are, however, steps you can take to ensure your adoption plan is a positive and successful one.
-Feel free to text us or call for more information!
+However, you can take steps to ensure your adoption plan is positive and successful.